servezone/servezone/docs/index.md

 ## Usage
 Use TypeScript for best in class instellisense.

-servezone has a ready to use [official docker image](https://hub.docker.com/r/hosttoday/ht-docker-coretraffic/).
+This module is not meant for standalone use but rather as base for various parts of the servezone ecosystem.
+It houses all important classes so every high level component across the servezone stack has a mutual understanding of how things work

+## General ideas

+### Websockets
-It uses websockets for easy communication between nodes and features realtime notifications of events in your docker cluster.
+servezone uses websockets for easy communication between nodes and realtime notifications of events in your docker cluster.

+### Reverse Proxy
+Every node uses a reverse proxy to schedule traffic

+### High Level components
+There are various high level component:

+* **cloudly** - Uses this package to spawn up a central management instance
+* **coretraffic** - the traffic handler that runs once on every node in the cluster
+* **corebackup** - the backup handler that runs once on every node in the cluster
+* **corecdn** - the cdn handler that runs once onevery node.
+Enables distribution of public high availablilty content trhough every node in the cluster.
+* **coredoc** the errordoc handler that serves traffic that can't be attributed to any specific container on the node

-### Terminology
+### Classes
+* **SzCluster** - A servezone cluster is the highest object in the servezone world and directly maps to one docker swarm cluster.
-* **ServeZone Manager:** A servezone manager manages a ServeZone cluster.
+* **SzManager** - A servezone manager manages a ServeZone cluster.
+* **SzApp** - A servezone app is an application that is supposed to run in the ServeZone cluster and is managed by an ServeZone Manager
-* **ServeZone Service** ServezoneServices are docker containers that are scheduled using the ServeZone Manager Api
+* **SzService** A ServeZone Service always maps to a docker container that is scheduled by the ServeZone Manager
     * Services can be categorized in Masterservices and Subservices.
       Subservices can provide certain functionailty to Masterservices
+    * A SzApp always has one Masterservice
+    * A SzApp can have multiple Subservices

 ### Docker Swarm
 Under the hood we use Docker Swarm.
 Serve.Zone is merely a configuration candy layer that makes it easy to deploy and manage applications from within CI Jobs.
 In general we recommend GitLab for the CI side of things.